Tropical Storm Debby barrels toward Florida, with potential record-setting rains further north

 The flooding impacts, which could last through Friday, are expected to be especially severe in low-lying areas near the coast, including Savannah, Georgia; Hilton Head, South Carolina; and Charleston, South Carolina.

-The hurricane center said in an update posted at 11 a.m.
-Sunday that Debby was located about 130 miles (210 kilometers) west-southwest of Tampa, Florida, and about 160 miles (260 kilometers) south-southwest of Cedar Key, Florida.
-The storm was moving north-northwest at 13 mph (21 kph) with maximum sustained winds of 65 mph (105 kph), up from 50 mph (80) just a few hours ago.
+The hurricane center said in an update posted at 2 p.m.
+Sunday that Debby was located about 125 miles (205 kilometers) west-southwest of Tampa, Florida.
+The storm at 13 mph (21 kph) with maximum sustained winds of 65 mph (105 kph).

-Officials also warned of life-threatening storm surge along Florida's Gulf Coast, with 6 to 10 feet of inundation expected Monday between the Ochlockonee and Suwannee rivers.

 “I’d urge all Floridians to be cognizant of the fact that we are going to have a hurricane hit the state, probably a Category 1, but it could be a little bit more powerful than that,” Florida Gov. Ron DeSantis said in a Sunday morning briefing.